-The goal is to collect 2000 otoliths for age determination, and 100 paired otoliths for the clean archive collection per IPHC Regulatory Area.
+In previous years, the goal was to collect 2000 otoliths for age determination, and 100 paired otoliths for the clean archive collection per IPHC Regulatory Area.
+Due to limited coverage in 2024, otolith targets have been reduced to 1000 for IPHC Regulatory Areas 2C, 3A and 3B to reduce workload.
 Catch rates vary by IPHC Regulatory Area, so the otolith sampling rates also vary.
 When the otolith sampling rate for age determination samples is 100%, otoliths are not collected for clean archive.